-Lar España has an effective and duly-approved Accounting Policy Manual encompassing, in a structured manner, the accounting rules, policies and criteria being applied in general at all of the organization's companies.
+Lar España has an effective and duly-approved Accounting Policy Manual encompassing, in a structured manner, the accounting rules, policies and criteria being applied in general at all of the organisation's companies.

 The book-keeping process per se is handled at present by an outsourced, prestigious, specialist firm which is working with Lar España on the definition and application of accounting criteria, in keeping with prevailing legislation.
-This process is being supervised continually by the Company's Corporate Management, which is reporting to the Audit and Control Committee on the progress made on a regular basis.
-In addition, the external auditor is being contacted as required to confirm certain stances taken in order to resolve any questions and avoid any potential conflicts arising from the interpretation of any given accounting standard.
+This process is supervised continually by Corporate Management, which reports to the Audit and Control Committee on the progress made on a regular basis.
+In addition, the external auditor is contacted as required to confirm certain stances taken in order to resolve any questions and avoid any potential conflicts arising from the interpretation of any given accounting standard.